Edge Impulse brings TinyML to millions of Arduino developersJune 26, 2020

 - Open the serial monitor and run

-AT+RUNIMPULSEto start classifying real world data.
+AT+RUNIMPULSEto start classifying real-world data.

-Integrates with your favourite Arduino platform
+Integrates with your favorite Arduino platform

-We’ve launched with the Arduino Nano 33 BLE Sense, but you can also integrate Edge Impulse with your favourite Arduino platform.
+We’ve launched with the Arduino Nano 33 BLE Sense, but you can also integrate Edge Impulse with your favorite Arduino platform.
 You can easily collect data from any sensor and development board using the Data forwarder.
 This is a small application that reads data over serial and sends it to Edge Impulse.
 All you need is a few lines of code in your sketch (here’s an example).

 After you’ve built a model you can easily export your model as an Arduino library.
 This library will run on any Arm-based Arduino platform including the Arduino MKR family or Arduino Nano 33 IoT, providing it has enough RAM to run your model.
 You can now include your ML model in any Arduino sketch with just a few lines of code.
 After you’ve added the library to the Arduino IDE you can find an example on integrating the model under Files > Examples > Your project - Edge Impulse > static_buffer.

-To run your models as fast and energy-efficiently as possible we automatically leverage the hardware capabilities of your Arduino board - for example the signal processing extensions available on the Arm Cortex-M4 based Arduino Nano BLE Sense or more powerful Arm Cortex-M7 based Arduino Portenta H7.
+To run your models as fast and energy-efficiently as possible we automatically leverage the hardware capabilities of your Arduino board - for example, the signal processing extensions available on the Arm Cortex-M4 based Arduino Nano BLE Sense or more powerful Arm Cortex-M7 based Arduino Portenta H7.
 We also leverage the optimized neural network kernels that Arm provides in CMSIS-NN.

 A path to production

 This release is the first step in a really exciting collaboration.
 We believe that many embedded applications can benefit from ML today, whether it’s for predictive maintenance (‘this machine is starting to behave abnormally’), to help with worker safety (‘fall detected’), or in health care (‘detected early signs of a potential infection’).
-Using Edge Impulse with the Arduino MKR family you can already quickly deploy simple ML based applications combined with cellular, WiFi or LoRa connectivity.
-Over the next months we’ll also add integrations for the Arduino Portenta H7 on Edge Impulse, making higher performance industrial applications possible.
+Using Edge Impulse with the Arduino MKR family you can already quickly deploy simple ML-based applications combined with cellular, WiFi or LoRa connectivity.
+Over the next months, we’ll also add integrations for the Arduino Portenta H7 on Edge Impulse, making higher performance industrial applications possible.